 So where did I get the info to write this guide?

 Entrepreneurs, private individuals, and industry insiders gave me a lot of input.
-I list some of them on my Thank You page.

 Most of them prefer to stay anonymous though.
 I also use public info from various embassies in Bangkok.

 I list the law firms in the different sections in this guide in alphabetical order.
 The lists aren’t rankings.

 While the law firms and lawyers I list in this article were mentioned to me in a positive context, I don’t endorse any of them.

 If I left a law firm or lawyer out of this guide, it’s because I’ve never heard of them or no one has recommended them to me yet.

 At the end of the guide you can recommend a law firm or lawyer who you’d recommend to your own mom or someone you care about.